carla-simulator/carla/Docs/export_import_dist.md

             └── PropToImport04.fbx
 ```

+*Please note that the maps exported from **RoadRunner** are also supported for importing them inside Carla.
+So, basically, once created your **RoadRunner** map, you just need to export it, take the required files and place them following the structure listed above.*

 Once set this project structure, a JSON file needs to be created for each package that will contain necessary information about the assets inside it.
 The format of this file must be `.json`.
 We recommend for the JSON file to have the same name as the package name in order to keep it organized.

 The content of this JSON file should be similar to the following: